MartynKeigher/CWA-MIBS/README.md

 ### How will this project work?

-- The initial commit of this repo (aka: Release v1.0) is the default 'out-of the box' set of MIB files, that come with ConnectWise Automate **2020.1**.
+- The initial commit of this repo (aka: Release v1.0) is the default 'out-of the box' set of MIB files, that came with ConnectWise Automate **2020.1**.

 - Each future release of this repo, from that point on, will contain more MIBS that, once verified of a successful MIB load (in Automate), can be used for Network Monitoring within the ConnectWise Automate product.